zz9980/x0/README.md

     * `                         // Move them? //--`
     * `              x=  x + 2;  y=  y + 1;`

-* Run circles2.java
- * Modify circles2.java to draw a different figure.
+* Run circles2.java, then modify it to draw a different figure.
     * Change the creature:  add a body, eyes, legs, whatever, ...
     * Write the creature's name on his body.